dlasch089/luis-app/README.md

 # user stories

-## View Assignments

-As a Team Lead I want to see all past assignments of a team so that I can share the details with the members

 ## View Assignment (Share)

 As a Team Lead I want to see all the details of a past assignment so that I can share it with the members